 Overwhelmed By Types

 What are programmers most afraid of?
 Repeating themselves.
 They tirelessly endeavor to never write the same code twice.
 They identify a recurring pattern of execution and then loop over the pattern.
 They parameterize an algorithm and express it as a reusable function.
-They factor out common state and behaviors into a superclass so that subclasses can inherit it.
+They factor out common state and behaviors into a superclass so that multiple subclasses can inherit it.

 def listToHtml(items)